An introduction to growth driven design

 - 2-3 years later, poor results crop up and the re-design process starts again.

-Rather than basing design decisions on internal preferences, the GDD process focuses on marketing objectives and website visitor data to improve site functionality and user experience.
+Rather than basing design decisions on internal preferences, the growth driven design process focuses on marketing objectives and website visitor data to improve site functionality and user experience.

-Growth Driven Design is made up of two phases:
+Growth Driven Design process is made up of two phases:

 Step 1, Strategy and Launch Pad: First up, a detailed website audit to learn how visitors are currently interacting with your site.
 This identifies areas for improvement to be included in the launch pad site that will provide the best initial impact.
 Unlike traditional website design where a new site isn’t launched until complete, GDD first sets up a basic ‘launch pad’ site.
 A launch pad is fully functional for users and acts as a foundation on which to fine tune and optimise over time.
 Following this, create a wish list and set deliverables for later in the GDD process.

 Step 2, Continuous improvement: Once the launch pad website is live, the focus shifts to collecting user data and continuous learning.
 By analysing site performance, carrying out regular site audits, reviews and A/B testing you can continually identify areas needing improvement.
 Based on this, keep an actionable list of items that will improve user experience and provide the greatest Return on Investment (ROI).
-With GDD, website content is built out on the launch pad site over time, rather than requiring all content to be finalised for the initial launch seen with the traditional design process.
+With growth driven design continuous improvement, website content is built out on the launch pad site over time, rather than requiring all content to be finalised for the initial launch seen with the traditional design process.

 The entire Growth driven design process centres around your buyer personas.
 When analysing your site performance and putting forward changes, consider how each action will impact your persona; will it provide value to them when they visit your website?
 When a proposed site change doesn’t positively correlate to your target audience it’s time to re-evaluate before going forward.
 GDD is all about taking user data and making informed website improvements to achieve optimum performance.